sowson/haniapc/README.md

-# Hackintosh Big Sur Installation Guide
+# Hackintosh Monterey Installation Guide

 Thanks @czombos for BIOS setup images and some ideas I used here!